 The inside of all cells also contain a jelly-like substance called cytosol.
 Cytosol is composed of water and other molecules, including enzymes, which are proteins that speed up the cell’s chemical reactions.
 Everything in the cell sits in the cytosol, like fruit in a Jell-o mold.
 The term cytoplasm refers to the cytosol and all of the organelles, the specialized compartments of the cell.
 The cytoplasm does not include the nucleus.
 As a prokaryotic cell does not have a nucleus, the DNA is in the cytoplasm.

 cytosol: Jelly-like substance in which the contents of the cell are suspended.

 cytoplasm: Entire contents of the cell inside the plasma membrane, excluding the nucleus.

-: Substance, usually a protein, that speeds up (catalyzes) a biochemical reaction.
+enzyme: Substance, usually a protein, that speeds up (catalyzes) a biochemical reaction.

 phospholipid: Lipid molecule with a hydrophilic ("water-loving") head and two hydrophobic ("water-hating") tails; makes up the cell membrane.

 plasma membrane: Lipid barrier that surrounds the cell; also known as the cell membrane.

 semipermeable: Allowing only certain materials to pass through; characteristic of the cell membrane.

 - The plasma membrane is formed by a phospholipid bilayer.

 - The plasma membrane controls what moves inside and outside the cell.

 - The cytosol is the jelly-like material in which the contents of the cell are suspended.

 Use the resource below to answer the following questions.

 - What makes up the "head" region of a phospholipid?
 Is it hydrophobic or hyrdrophilic?

 - What makes up the "tail" region of a phospholipid?
 Is it hydrophobic or hyrdrophilic?

 - What happens when you drop a phospholipid in water?
 How are phopholipids arranged in a plasma membrane?
 How much energy do you think it takes the cell to maintain this arrangement of phospholipids in the plasma membrane?